drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 the political dramas on TV, fiction or not, we know this trust is often misplaced.

+{{< image-svg
+  src="modern-democracy.excalidraw.svg"
+  alt="Modern Democracy"
+  caption="Modern Democracy: The people vote for their representatives in parliament.
+Afterwards, these elected officials vote for bills to pass.
+But do these representatives vote in the interests of their constituents?
+The system is centralized as the elected officials retain significant power." >}}

 Thus, _democracies are relatively centralized_, as the elected officials are in power and can use this power in a centralized way to either make good on their promises or solely act in their own interests.
 The _separation of powers_,